The Neuuropathy Chronicles

-A short trial run of the prescription medication Lyrica was discontinued due to some very off-putting side effects.
-We were trying to avoid the opiate road for as long as possible, so in August we turned to Traditional Chinese Medicine (TCM).
+Gary’s neurologist discontinued a short trial run of Lyrica due to some very off-putting side effects.
+Since Gary was trying to avoid the prescription pain killer road for as long as possible, we turned to Traditional Chinese Medicine (TCM).

 A tincture made from boiled rhizomes of the Corydalis Yanhusuo plant has been used to treat pain since the eighth century by TCM practitioners.
-Modern day researchers have identified twenty alkaloids, including tetrahydropalmatine (THP), which acts as a sedative and analgesic, as well as dl-Tetrahydropalmatine, Corydaline, Protopine, Tetrahydrocortisone, Bulbocapnine, Leonticine, Corybulbine-3 and Tetrahydro Columbamine.
+Modern-day researchers identified twenty alkaloids, including tetrahydropalmatine (THP), which acts as a sedative and analgesic, as well as dl-Tetrahydropalmatine, Corydaline, Protopine, Tetrahydrocortisone, Bulbocapnine, Leonticine, Corybulbine-3, and Tetrahydro Columbamine in the rhizomes.

-Corydalis has been used as an analgesic and antispasmodic to reduce pain.
-THP acts on the central nervous system to decrease nerve pain, and researchers noted that the herb was effective in reducing nerve pain in Seventy-eight percent of the patients tested.
-TCM practitioners use Corydalis to treat anxiety, restless leg syndrome, as a sedative, counteract insomnia and is one of the ingredients in some TCM herbal preparations for Parkinson’s disease.
+Corydalis has a long history of use as an analgesic and antispasmodic to reduce pain.
+THP (tetrahydropalmatine ) acts on the central nervous system to decrease nerve pain, and researchers noted that the herb was effective in reducing nerve pain in 78% of the patients followed.
+TCM practitioners use Corydalis to help with Overview Superficial siderosis progression may have profound...
+More, restless leg syndrome as a sedative to counteract insomnia and is a listed ingredient in some TCM herbal preparations for Parkinson’s disease.1,2

-The best thing about Corydalis is the fact even though it is related to the poppy family it doesn’t cause any dependence problems nor will you experience a drug tolerance build-up as is so often the case with prescription opioids.
+The best thing about Corydalis is though it is related to the poppy family, it doesn’t cause any dependence problems, nor will you experience a drug tolerance build-up as is so often the case with traditional painkillers.